 Electricity and water supply in Qatar is regulated and maintained by the Kahramaa or the Qatar General Electricity and Water Corporation.
 Kahramaa is the sole transmission and distribution system owner and operator for the electricity and water sector in Qatar.

-A number of rules with hefty fines for breach are in place for preventing unnecessary wastage of water and Electricity.
+A number of rules with hefty fines for breaches are in place for preventing unnecessary wastage of water and Electricity.
 Campaigns are also frequently conducted to create awareness on using the resources rationally.

 Mowasalat is the major transport provider in Qatar, with a huge fleet of taxis, limousines, and public and private buses.
 Their Karwa taxis provide efficient transport from the airport to other parts of the country.

 Most people have their own cars for transportation.
 Getting a license here is quite difficult.
 Unlike India, you have to keep to the right of the road while driving, so apparently, the steering is placed on the left.

 To use public transport, you will need to get a Karwa smart card, which comes in 3 forms – Classic, Limited and Unlimited.
 The classic card is for long-term usage, whereas the remaining two are for 24 hours usage.